apache/sling-site/src/main/jbake/content/documentation/development/getting-and-building-sling.md

 ## Getting the Sling Source

+The Sling source code is managed in Git using the Apache Gitbox tools: Git repositories are mirrored from GitHub to the canonical
+Apache Git repositories.
+In practice, one can work on GitHub and the replication to the Apache repositories is transparent.

-We provide a way of checking out all of the source modules that are used in Sling.
-Since that's over 2^<super>8</super> repositories, it's based on additional tooling.
+The [complete list of modules](/repolist.html) can be used to clone individual modules, but we provide a more convenient way of checking out all of the source modules that are used in Sling.
+Since that's over 2^<super>8</super> repositories, it's based on additional tooling:

 1. Install a git client if needed and the [Google Repo](https://android.googlesource.com/tools/repo) tool.